sphinx-doc/sphinx/doc/builders.rst

 ``environment.pickle``
    The build environment.
 This is always a pickle file, independent of the builder and a copy of the environment that was used when the builder was started.

-(XXX: document common members)
+   .. todo:: Document common members.

-   Unlike the other pickle files this pickle file requires that the sphinx module is available on unpickling.
+   Unlike the other pickle files this pickle file requires that the ``sphinx`` package is available on unpickling.